 There are a few types of scientific experiments done on herbs and synthetic drugs, it is good to know the difference;

-A) Ex vivo/ in vitro studies: These are done on cell lines or alike.
-The results may not apply in humans and they may be at concentrations that are not relevant in herbal practice.
-They are not very reliable, but are important basic characterisation of herbs.
+A) Ex vivo/ in vitro studies: These are done on isolated cell lines or alike.
+The results may not be relevant in humans.
+They are important for basic characterisation.

 B) In vivo animal studies: These types of experiment are conduct on animals which researchers use to ‘model’ what the behavior of a herb would be in a human.
-Similar to ex vivo studies the results often do not replicate in humans, they also can be cruel and ethically dubious.
+Similar to ex vivo studies the results often do not replicate in humans, they are often cruel and ethically dubious.

-C) Open label studies: These studies are bias because the patient and investigator both know they are receiving treatment, which can give rise to the placebo effect.
+C) Open label studies: These studies are bias because the patient and investigator both know they are receiving treatment, which gives rise to the placebo effect.

 D) Single blind clinical trials: These are studies where the patients do not know whether they are getting a herb or a placebo.

 E) Double blind clinical trials: These are studies where both the patients and investigator do not know whether they are giving herb or placebo.

 F) Placebo controlled: In order to compare against something patients are given a placebo treatment so that statistical analysis may be done of the group receiving real treatment versus that receiving false treatment.

 G) Alternate medication controlled: The same as placebo controlled, but a different medication is used such as a synthetic drug.

 H) Randomised: Patients are allocated treatment or control at random.
 Checks must be performed to ensure both groups have a similar gender and age balance.